swiftlang/swift-evolution/proposals/NNNN-deadline.md

 along the lines of `withAutomaticTaskCancellation`.
 This naming does not focus upon the time related qualities of the concept of deadlines, which is the primary behavioral aspect of this API.
-The cancellation behavior is part of the realities of how the langauge level concept of cooperative cancellation works and in reading the code at a potential call site it is more menaingful to convey the temporal nature of a deadline than to convey the cancellation being automatic.
+The cancellation behavior is part of the realities of how the language level concept of cooperative cancellation works and in reading the code at a potential call site it is more meaningful to convey the temporal nature of a deadline than to convey the cancellation being automatic.
 Immediately the question that would be posed by folks unaware of this new API would be:
 "What automatic mechanism makes that cancellation happen?" rather than realizing